 “Things often take a long time here in Portugal,” I was told.
 “But they do eventually happen.”

-Senhora Carvalho had remembered and I was thrilled.
+Senhora Lost in Translation had remembered and I was thrilled.

 I love this story — and the accompanying artwork is gorgeous!
 You are so talented!